Pricing and Valuation under the Real-World Measure: The Third Fundamental Theorem of Asset Pricing

-So far we have established the basic conditions for risk-neutral valuation, but some important issues are still missing on the agenda: \begin{enumerate} \item[(i)] In real life we do not know the set of risk-neutral measures, i.e., $\mathcal{U}^a(\textbf{F})$.
-In fact, this set might be considerably smaller than $\mathcal{U}^a(\textbf{E})$. \item[(ii)] In general, $\mathcal{U}^a(\textbf{F})$ contains a multitude of risk-neutral measures and so the fair value of a contingent claim might not be unique, even if $\mathcal{U}^a(\textbf{F})$ was known. \item[(iii)] Moreover, even if $\mathcal{U}^a(\textbf{F})$ is a singleton, it is practically impossible to find the risk-neutral measure in a complex financial market without further assumptions. \end{enumerate} In the following I present the economic conditions under which the aforementioned problems evaporate.
+So far, we have established the basic conditions for risk-neutral valuation, but some important issues are still missing on the agenda (see also p.~\pageref{T.: Problems (verbal)}): \begin{enumerate} \item[(i)] In real life, we do not know the set of risk-neutral measures, i.e., $\mathcal{U}^a(\textbf{F})$.
+In fact, this set might be considerably smaller than $\mathcal{U}^a(\textbf{E})$. \item[(ii)] In general, $\mathcal{U}^a(\textbf{F})$ contains a multitude of risk-neutral measures and so the fair value of a contingent claim might not be unique, even if $\mathcal{U}^a(\textbf{F})$ was known. \item[(iii)] Moreover, even if $\mathcal{U}^a(\textbf{F})$ is a singleton, it is practically impossible to derive the risk-neutral measure without making additional assumptions on the (discounted) price processes. \end{enumerate}

+Theorem \ref{Th.: Representation Theorem} is merely a re-formulation of Theorem \ref{Th.: The 3rd FTAP}.
+For this reason, the aforementioned obstacles cannot be cleared by the Representation Theorem: In general, (i) the DFP $\{\Lambda_t\}$ is not $\textbf{E}$-adapted, (ii) $\{\Lambda_t\}$ is not unique, and (iii) it is not a priori clear how to calculate $\{\Lambda_t\}$.
+In the following, I present the economic conditions under which $\{\Lambda_t\}$ turns out to be a unique and well-defined $\textbf{E}$-adapted stochastic process so that the aforementioned problems evaporate.